themindfulbit/td/_content/1-episodes/2014-08-05-078-the-pen-is-mightier.md

 >
 > {{ theme:partial src="image" title="Field Notes Wallet" caption="" show="{{ number }}" file="FieldNotesWallet.jpg" }}

+The Pilot G2 Gel Ink pen was a revolution in the late nineties.
+Hardly anything else felt like writing with gel ink but they were notorious for clogging and smudging.

+{{ theme:partial src="image" title="The Pilot G2" caption="" show="{{ number }}" file="PilotG2Gel.jpg" }}

+At the other end of the spectrum is the classic [Mont Blanc Meisterst&uuml;ck](http://www.montblanc.com/en-us/shop/writing-instruments/meisterstck/black-resin-gold/149-fountain-pen-10575.aspx) fountain pen.
+It's now the canonical look for a fancy fountain pen but it is truly a comfortable and well made writing implement.

+{{ theme:partial src="image" title="The Mont Blanc Meisterst&uuml;ck" caption="" show="{{ number }}" file="Meisterstuck.jpg" }}

 > {{ theme:partial src="aside-header" voice="gabe" text="Yafa Pens" }}
 >
 > I've been a fan of [Yafa Pens](http://www.yafa.com) from the time I could afford to buy a fountain pen.
 I hung out in a stationery store and played with the fountain pens for over a year before I saved up enough money to buy my first **good** pen and I still chose a Yafa.
 It was heavy and silver and wrote like it was dispensing buttered oil.
 This was in the mid eighties, shortly after Yafa started.
 It was a new brand but I was inexperienced and just knew it felt great.
 I still have that pen.